Ikinari Dango with Kids in Kumamoto: A Family Guide to the Sweet Potato Dumpling (2026)

 Family-friendly tips

-• Eat warm: best within 1 hour of steaming; reheats well in microwave
+• Eat warm: best within 1 hour of steaming; reheats well in a microwave

 • One per kid: filling — don’t order before a meal